iqgnat/SSVEP_phase_latency/README.md

 ﻿# SSVEP_phase_latency
-validation of the theory and experimental recordings from Tsinghua
+validation of the theory and experimental recordings of SSVEP latency from Tsinghua